When to refer to physiotherapy

 The paediatric physiotherapy assessment may result in referral back to the GP to refer on for specialist opinion if there are concerns to suggest pathology.

-Access to paediatric physiotherapy is variable and may be from the GP or paediatrician or paediatric specialist.
+Access to paediatric physiotherapy is variable and may be through the family doctor / primary care or paediatrician or paediatric specialist or self-referral.